Odin-SMR/qsmr/Settings/q_fields.rst

    use a folder for debugging.
 If several Qsmr processes are given the same dubugging folder, files will be overwritten.

-FREQUENCY_SI
+FREQUENCY
-   A scalar.
-The standard deviation of frequency off-set variability.
+   A structure.
+Definition of frequency off-set retrieval.
+The fields of the structure are as follows.
+RETRIEVE: A boolean, flagging if frequency off-set shall be retrieved or not.
+UNC: A priori uncertainty (1 std dev).

 FRONTEND_NR
    An integer.
 Index of expected frontend.
 Index coding described in L1B ATBD.